Deyno-dev/MediaX/README.md

 ## 🚀 Current Status & Roadmap

-- **MediaX Core**: In early internal development with over 3,000 commits across private repos.
+- **MediaX & MediaX Gallerg**: In early internal development with over 3,000 commits across private repos.
 Modules are being prototyped and tested for stability.
 - **Gallery UI/UX**: Experimental designs and prototypes in progress, focusing on user-centric features.
 - **Public Releases**: Code will be open-sourced in phased stages as components mature—starting with non-core utilities or documentation.
 - **Milestones Ahead**: